onap/vnfrqts-requirements/docs/Chapter5/Heat/ONAP Heat Resource ID and Parameter Naming Convention/Contrail Resource Parameters.rst

 ONAP's SDN-Controller assigns the IP Address and ONAP provides the value at orchestration to the Heat Orchestration Template.

-*Example External Network IPv6 Address string Parameter Definition*
+*Example ONAP External Network IPv6 Address string Parameter Definition*

 .. code-block:: yaml